toextendmylimits/system_design/search_autocomplete.md

 The trie is updated from the aggregated data in the Cassandra database.
 The existing snapshot of a trie is updated with all the new terms and their corresponding frequencies.
 Otherwise, a new trie is created using the data in the Cassandra database.

 Once a trie is created or updated, the system makes it available for the suggestion service.

+## Further to discuss
+### Personalization
+Users receive typeahead suggestions based on their previous searches, location, language, and other factors.
+We can save each user’s personal history on the server separately and cache it on the client.
+Before transmitting the final set to the user, the server might include these customized phrases.
+Personalized searches should always take precedence over other types of searches.